 FEATURES of LLP

-- Minimum of 2 partners are required to form a LLP.
+- A minimum of 2 partners are required to form an LLP.
 However, there is no limit on the maximum number of partners.

 - No requirement of minimum capital contribution